opencord/cord/docs/quickstart_physical.md

 ### Complete

 Once the `publish` command successfully runs this task is complete.
-When this step is complete a Docker registry and Docker registry mirror.
-It can be verified that these are running by using the `docker ps` command.
+When this step is complete a Docker registry and Docker registry mirror will be running on the head node.
+This can be verified using the `docker ps` command on the head node:
 ```
 docker ps --format 'table {{.ID}}\t{{.Image}}\t{{.Command}}\t{{.CreatedAt}}'
 CONTAINER ID        IMAGE               COMMAND                  CREATED AT